Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 ## Design Choices

 Christmas Baking For Kids has a Christmas and family friendly feel to it.
 The emphasis was on providing easy to follow information in an understandable way for any age group.

 The following design choices were made with this in mind:

 ### Fonts

  The primary font `Playfair Display` was chosen for the main text on the site as it is easy to read both when printed and in cursive.

  The site will have all age-groups reading it so the printing needs to be clear and easy to understand.

 ### Colours
 <div align="center">
     <img src="https://i.ibb.co/Xpm5Nf5/color-palette.png" alt="Christmas Baking Color Palette" aria-label="Christmas Baking Color Palette" />
 </div>

 Being a Christmas recipe book, Green is the color I chose.
 It is easy on the eye and goes with all images that are added.

 - The navbar background colour is a soft green colour, dark enough to provide contrast with the white headings, while darkening to a darker green when hovering over the nav links.
-- The Welcome heading is done in Green which stands out on the crips white background of the page.
+- The Welcome heading is done in Green which stands out on the crisp white background of the page.
 - The category cards have clear black writing on them and a link to their page at the bottom of the card with a green background.
-  The writing in the green background turns white when you hover over it.
+- The writing in the green background turns white when you hover over it.
 - In the footer a green was again used, setting the footer apart from the rest of the content.
 The writing in the footer is an off white which is easy on the eye.
 The base of the footer where the copy right is has a darker green to make it stand out a little more.

 ### Styling

 - All **buttons** on the site fit the materialize button styling in size and shape, I kept the colors of green red and blue for the Christmas theme.
 - Materialize **cards** were utilized on the home page to display the category selection, with a link to each category selection page on it.
 - hover effects
     - Some subtle **shadows** have been added to the nav bar and category cards, to give them depth on the page.
 The **color-change** on the navbar on hover, gives the user a positive user experience in highlighting the section of the site they are hovering over.

 ## Wireframes